FlorianDue/swap-it-open62541-server-template/README.md

 server compatible with the SWAP-IT architecture.

         /*
         * Method Arguments:
         * UA_Server *server:                           the server instance
         * UA_ByteString json                           json configuration of the server
         * UA_MethodCallback callback:                  callback of for the service method
         * UA_Boolean default_behavior:                 boolean that determines whether a default information
         *                                              model will be instantiated based on the json configuration
         * UA_Boolean *running:                         running variable from the server's main function
-    * UA_Boolean register_agent_in_registry:       Boolean that determines whether the Asset should register itself in a swap-it-registry-module
+        * UA_Boolean register_agent_in_registry:       Boolean that determines whether the Asset should register itself in a device registry
         * UA_service_server_interpreter *swap_server   Empty structure that stores the interpreted json configuration.
 The stucture is filled
         *                                              when interpreting the json config within the function and can then be used for the function
         *                                              clear_swap_server
+        * UA_Queue_Data *queue_data                     structure for the queue interaction
         */

         UA_StatusCode UA_server_swap_it(UA_Server *server,
                                         UA_ByteString json,
                                         UA_MethodCallback callback,
                                         UA_Boolean default_behavior,
                                         UA_Boolean *running,
                                         UA_Boolean register_agent_in_registry,
-        UA_service_server_interpreter *swap_server);
+                                        UA_service_server_interpreter *swap_server,
+                                        UA_Queue_Data *queue_data);

 An extensive documentation of the swap-it-open62541-server-template can be found here: https://fraunhoferiosb.github.io/swap-it-open62541-server-template